psyBeth/Hanako-Stocks-BE/README.md

 - debug: errors on user controller will be fixed
 - erd image will be upgraded
+    - price will be added to product
+    - account will be changed to user
 - info logging to console on: category, brand, firm